 A few things to consider:

-- How many people will be sleeping in the tent?
+- How many people will be sleeping in your tent?

 - Do you all want to sleep in the same compartment?